RayBreeze/SysMood/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: 🐛 Bug Report
+## Bug Report
-about: Report a bug or unexpected behavior
-title: "[Bug]: "
-labels: [bug]
-assignees: ''
----

-## 📋 Checklist (Before Submitting)
-- [ ] I have searched existing issues to avoid duplicates.
-- [ ] I’m running the latest version of the project.
-- [ ] I’ve included steps to reproduce and relevant environment info.

----

-## 🐛 Bug Description
+## Summary
-A clear and concise description of what the bug is.
+Briefly describe the issue.

-## 🔁 Steps to Reproduce
+## Steps to Reproduce
-Please describe the steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '...'
-3. Scroll to '...'
-4. See error
+3. See error

-## 🤔 Expected Behavior
+## Expected Behavior
-What did you expect to happen instead?
+What you expected to happen.

-## 🖼️ Screenshots / Logs
-If applicable, add screenshots, error messages, or logs here.
+## Actual Behavior
+What actually happened.

-## 🧠 Environment
+## Environment
-- OS: <!-- e.g. Windows 11, Ubuntu 22.04 -->
+- OS:
-- Browser: <!-- e.g. Chrome 123 -->
-- App/Project Version: <!-- e.g. v1.2.3 -->
+- Browser/App Version:
-- Other Relevant Info:
+- Other details:

-## ➕ Additional Context
+## Additional Context
-Anything else we should know?
+Add any screenshots, logs, or notes here.